 Our final tip for this article cannot be overlooked during a gap year.
 You absolutely must go into your time off with a plan.
 Though there can be time to enjoy yourself, it’s not a year-long vacation if you plan to attend medical school within the next 1-2 years.

 Even if you are taking time off for a passion project, travel, or personal reasons, you need to keep your goals top-of-mind throughout the whole year.
-You don’t want to wind up in the same place you were when you started or wishing you got more out of it.
+You don’t want to wind up in the same place you were when you started, or wishing you’d gotten more out of it.

 A gap year can be an incredibly valuable opportunity if it is organized with care and strategy.

-Why are you taking the gap year?
+Why are you taking a gap year?
 What do you hope to accomplish?
 What do you need to accomplish to prepare yourself for medical school?

 Work backward to create a plan of action.
 Be honest with yourself about the time you have available—a year will go by faster than you expect.

 Be as specific as possible about how you will spend your time and what milestones you need to reach along the way.
-Breaking your larger goals into smaller, more attainable tasks will help you stay on track and make it easier if you need to make adjustments to your plan along the way.
+Breaking your larger goals into smaller, more attainable tasks will help you stay on track and make it easier to adjust your plan along the way.

 Design Your Ideal Map to Medical School